Triex/nft-gallery/.github/PULL_REQUEST_TEMPLATE.md

 - Fill up your KSM address: https://kodadot.xyz/transfer/?target=<Kusama_Address>

 ### Community participation
-- [ ] Are you at KodaDot Discord?
+- [ ] Are you at ForkDot Discord?
 If not yet, [let's join us - https://discord.gg/35hzy2dXXh](https://discord.gg/35hzy2dXXh)

 ### Screenshot
 - [ ] Whenever my fix has changed **something** on UI, a screenshot for others, is more than welcome